eProsima/Integration-Service-docs/docs/technical.rst

 ^^^^^^^^

-This component must communicate ``ISReaders`` with ``ISWriters``, applying the :ref:`transformation functions <Transformation Library>` if any.
-Its default implementation must be enough for the majority of cases.
+This component must communicate ``ISReaders`` with ``ISWriters``, applying the :ref:`transformation functions <Transformation Library>` if any and its default implementation must be enough for the majority of cases.
-It can be seen as a **connector manager** as it is responsible to apply the data flow and the logic of each connector.
+It can be seen as a **connector manager** as it is responsible for applying the data flow and the logic of each connector.
 A bridge can manage several *connectors* and it should reuse readers, transformation functions and writers if it's possible.
 In complex configurations, like in this :ref:`example`, several connectors can share the same readers, transformation functions, and writers.